slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Movable housing for scalable cities

+2021-09-21

+- A bit of futurology.
+Interesting concept anyway.

 ### It's not funny anymore

 2021-09-16